Peter Ryan (police officer)

-Peter James Ryan (born 18 May 1944) is a British former police officer who was the Commissioner of New South Wales Police in Australia from 1996 to 2002.
-His appointment was controversial and he resigned two years early.
+Peter James Ryan (18 May 1944 – 15 December 2025) was a British police officer.
+He was appointed by New South Wales premier Bob Carr as the Australian state's police commissioner in 1996 in order to restore public confidence after the Wood Royal Commission into police corruption.
+Ryan led the force through one of its most turbulent periods, stepping down in 2002.

 Early life and education

-Ryan was born on 18 May 1944 in Lancaster, Lancashire, to Laurence and Maureen Ryan.
+Ryan was born in Lancaster, Lancashire, on 18 May 1944 to Laurence and Maureen Ryan.

 Police career in England

 Ryan joined Lancashire Constabulary on 16 January 1961 as a police cadet.
-He completed the training course at Bruche Police National Training Centre in 1963, and on 19 May was given his first posting as a probationer in Little Hulton on the outskirts of Greater Manchester.
-In 1968, Ryan was one of the first intake of police officers into the new University of Lancaster, and upon graduation with a Bachelor of Arts he was promoted to sergeant, and in 1973 was promoted to inspector stationed at headquarters in Preston.
+He completed the training course at Bruche Police National Training Centre in 1963.
+On 19 May 1963, he was given his first posting as a probationer in Little Hulton on the outskirts of Greater Manchester.
+In 1968, he was one of the first intake of police officers into the new University of Lancaster.
+On graduation with a Bachelor of Arts degree he was promoted to sergeant, and in 1973 was promoted to an inspector stationed at headquarters in Preston.

-Ryan joined the Metropolitan Police Service in London, and was Chief Superintendent at Chelsea Police Station during the Harrods bombing in December 1983.
-He was Chief Constable of Norfolk Constabulary from 1990 to 1993 and was then the first National Director of Police Training at the Police Staff College, Bramshill prior to his appointment in 1996 to the New South Wales Police in Australia.
+Ryan joined the Metropolitan Police Service in London and was chief superintendent at Chelsea police station during the Harrods bombing in December 1983.
+He was chief constable of Norfolk Constabulary from 1990 to 1993 and was then the first National Director of Police Training at the Police Staff College, Bramshill, prior to his appointment in 1996 to New South Wales Police in Australia.